Undertow (The Wire): Production

-Title reference
+Title

-The title refers to the tide effect that traps unsuspecting swimmers; a metaphor for Frank Sobotka's inability to extricate himself from the smuggling operation despite his desire to.
+Judith Soal of The Guardian found the title "Undertow" to serve as symbolism of Frank Sobotka unable to escape a need to profit by illegal means, like "currents that trap swimmers".

 Epigraph

 Vondas makes this comment as a veiled criticism of Frank's caution in pursuing further deals with The Greeks' organization when faced with a police investigation.
 The season's theme of industrial decay is also thereby continued.

 Credits

 Starring cast

 Although credited, Deirdre Lovejoy does not appear in this episode.